Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 D Large (>10k) Low Full fine-tuning or train from scratch

-Regularization During Fine-Tuning
+Regularisation During Fine-Tuning

 Modern Parameter-Efficient Fine-Tuning

 Full fine-tuning updates millions or billions of parameters, which is computationally expensive and requires storing a full copy of the model per task.
-Parameter-efficient fine-tuning (PEFT) methods address this by updating only a small subset of parameters:
+Parameter-efficient fine-tuning (PEFT) methods address this constraint by updating only a small subset of parameters:

 Fine-Tuning Code Example

-Here is a complete example of fine-tuning a PyTorch model with layer freezing and discriminative learning rates for a time-series anomaly detection task:
+The following is a complete example of fine-tuning a PyTorch model with layer freezing and discriminative learning rates for a time-series anomaly detection task:

 import torch